Russell-Waterhouse/blog/content/post/linked-lists-compared.md

 interpolation to build on top of, it's much more concise than the C version.

-However, even though it's more concise, it's still legible to a programmer that has never seen ruby code before.
+However, even though it's more concise, it's still legible to a programmer that has never seen Ruby code before.

+As well, it has abstracted away many of the complexities of the C program.

-The final step in this journey is the haskell implementation.
+The final step in this journey is the Haskell implementation.

+#### Haskell

 ```
 printList :: Node -> String